And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 I'm sorry to sound hysterical here.

-But there are, at the beginning of the show, they're going to criminalize all this, and they're going to try to segregate every critic of this health care bill as somebody throwing bricks or threatening lives or what have you, which is not the case.
+But there are, at the beginning of the show, they're going to criminalize all this and they're going to try to segregate every critic of this health care bill as somebody throwing bricks or threatening lives or what have you, which is not the case.

 These people simply know they're facing a majority opposition here.

-And this is this is how tyranny happens.
+And this is how tyranny happens.

-This is how statists act, run to the media, whine and cry.
+Run to the media, whine and cry.

 I have yet to call a press conference all the death threats that I've got.

-I I refuse.
+I refuse.

 I have not called a press conference to describe all the security steps I've had to take because of all the meanies that are out there who are threatening.